Ajatashatru: The Jaina Tradition

-As Ajatashatru was moving towards defeat he practised penance for three days and offered prayers to Sakrendra and Charmendra (Indra of different heavens) who then helped him in the war.
+As Ajatashatru was moving towards defeat, he practised penance for three days and offered prayers to Sakrendra and Charmendra (Indra of different heavens), who then helped him in the war.
 They protected him from the infallible arrow of Chetaka.
-The war became very severe and by the divine influence of the Indras even the pebbles, straws, leaves hurled by Ajatashatru's men were said to have fell like rocks on the army of Chetaka.
-This weapon was thus named Mahasilakantaka, i.e. the weapon through which more than a lakh (1,00,000) people died.
+The war became very severe and, by the divine influence of the Indras, even the pebbles, straws, leaves hurled by Ajatashatru's men were said to have fallen like rocks on the army of Chetaka.
+This weapon was thus named "Mahasilakantaka", i.e. the weapon through which more than a lakh (100,000) people died.

-Next, the Indras granted a huge, automatically moving chariot with swinging spiked maces on each side, and said to have been driven by Charmendra himself, to Ajatashatru.
+Next, the Indras granted a huge, automatically moving chariot with swinging spiked maces on each side, (and said to have been driven by Charmendra himself), to Ajatashatru.
 The chariot moved about in the battlefield crushing lakhs of soldiers.
-This war-chariot was named Ratha-Musala.
+This war-chariot was named "Ratha-Musala."

 In this battle, Chetaka was defeated.
 But, Chetaka and others immediately took shelter inside the city walls of Vaishali and closed the main gate.
 The walls around Vaishali were so strong that Ajatashatru was unable to break through them.
 Many days passed, Ajatashatru became furious and again prayed to Indra, but this time Indra refused to help him.
-But Ajatashatru was informed by an oracle of a demi-goddess "Vaishali can be conquered if Sramana (monk) Kulvalaka gets married to a courtesan."
+But Ajatashatru was informed by an oracle of a demi-goddess "Vaishali can be conquered if 'Sramana (monk) Kulvalaka' gets married to a courtesan."

-Ajatashatru inquired about the monk Kulvalaka and sent for the prostitute Magadhika disguised as a devout follower.
-The fallen woman attracted the monk towards herself and finally, the monk gave up his monkhood and married her.
+Ajatashatru inquired about the monk Kulvalaka and sent for the prostitute "Magadhika" disguised as a devout follower.
+The fallen woman enticed the monk towards herself and finally, the monk gave up his monkhood and married her.
 Later Magadhika on Ajatashatru's orders brainwashed Kulvalaka to enter Vaishali disguised as an astrologer.
-With great difficulty, he did enter Vaishali and learned that the city was saved by a Chaitya (altar) dedicated to Munisuvrata.
-Kulvalaka then started telling people that this altar is the reason why the city is suffering through a bad period.
+With great difficulty, he did enter Vaishali and learned that the city was saved by a "Chaitya" (altar) dedicated to "Munisuvrata".
+Kulvalaka then started telling people that this altar is the reason why the city is suffering through misfortune.
 The people uprooted the altar from its very foundation.
-Kulvalaka gave a signal and Ajatashatru proceeded as per prior arrangement.
+Kulvalaka gave a signal and Ajatashatru entered the city as per prior arrangement.
 This was the last attack.
 Vaishali was conquered by Ajatashatru.

 Sechanaka the elephant died after it fell in a pit with iron rods and fire made by Ajatashatru's soldiers.
-Later Halla and Vihalla kumaras got initiated as monks in the holy order of Mahavira.
-Chetaka courted Sallekahna (fasted unto death).
+Later Halla and Vihalla kumaras were initiated as monks in the holy order of Mahavira.
+Chetaka practiced "Sallekahna" (fasting unto death).
 Ajatashatru not only conquered Vaishali but also Kasi-Kosala.